Queer Artists to Watch (and Collect!) Today

 James Miille (Myself!)

 I figured I ought to throw myself into the mix!
 When I have a breather from Superfine, I create these surreal composite photographs stitched together with anywhere from two to 200 individual photos I take.
-At Superfine DC (in just a few weeks!), I’ll be showing works from my Secrets of Suburbia series, a glance behind the curtains of the “ideal” American family and the results of idealistic expectations.
+At Superfine DC 2018, I showed works from my Secrets of Suburbia series, a glance behind the curtains of the “ideal” American family and the results of idealistic expectations.

 JAMES' WEBSITE